Home > Moving > City Guides > Safe, Affordable Neighborhoods in Fort Worth

 Photo via @christaholbert

-Located on the west side of Fort Worth about 15 minutes from Downtown, Western Hills-Ridglea offers its residents a more suburban look and feel.
-With its abundant parks and green spaces, affordable bungalows and ranch-style houses, and top-rated schools like Western Hills High SchoolRidglea Hills Elementary School, and Waverly Park Elementary School, this Fort Worth neighborhood is particularly popular for families who want a quiet place to raise kids and retirees settling down in their golden years.
+Located on the west side of Fort Worth, Western Hills-Ridglea offers its residents a more suburban look and feel.
+This safe neighborhood has abundant green spaces, budget-friendly bungalows and ranches, and great schools like Western Hills High SchoolRidglea Hills Elementary School, and Waverly Park Elementary School!
+One of the largest Fort Worth neighborhoods, Western Hills-Ridglea is popular with all ages due to its quiet setting while also having many fun things to do.

 Things to Do in Western Hills-Ridglea

 Moving to Fort Worth?
-Extra Space Storage has self storage locations near Westover Hills, Edgecliff Village, White Settlement, and more, making us a convenient solution for your upcoming move.
-Find Fort Worth storage near you!
+Extra Space Storage has handy self storage locations near Westover Hills, Edgecliff Village, White Settlement, and more, making us a convenient solution for your upcoming move.
+Find a storage unit near you!

 Neighborhood statistics from AreaVibes